-7.7.3.1.
 Exclude Packages with a Higher Kernel Version

 In this example you update your systems with the SUSE-15-2019-1244 patch.
-This patch contains kernel-default-4.12.14-150.17.1-x86_64.
+This patch contains kerneldefault-4.12.14-150.17.1-x86_64.

-You need to exclude all patches which contain a higher version of kernel-default.
+You need to exclude all patches which contain a higher version of kernel-default and kernel-default-base.